GLOBAL MARKETS-Wall Street stocks, oil prices rise after aggressive Fed hike outlook

 "It was a dovish hike but a hawkish rhetoric and outlook.
 We believe that if they get anywhere near their projections they'd invert the yield curve and cause a guaranteed recession."

-On Wall Street, the three main indexes reversed early losses, driven by the healthcare, energy, consumer discretionary, industrials, and financial sectors.
+On Wall Street, the three main indexes reversed early losses, driven by the healthcare, consumer discretionary, technology, and financial sectors.

 "We had a relief rally yesterday and the market is digesting that today, consolidating a little bit and trying to get comfort with the reality versus expectations in terms of what the Fed is projecting," Hayes added.